reduxjs/redux/docs/usage/ConfiguringYourStore.md

 Let's add these to our existing `index.js`.

 - First, we need to import `redux-thunk` plus our `loggerMiddleware` and `monitorReducerEnhancer`, plus two extra functions provided by Redux: `applyMiddleware` and `compose`.
-- We then use `applyMiddleware` to create a store enhancer which will apply our `loggerMiddleware` and the `thunkMiddleware` to the store's dispatch function.
+- We then use `applyMiddleware` to create a store enhancer which will apply our `loggerMiddleware` and the `thunk` middleware to the store's dispatch function.
 - Next, we use `compose` to compose our new `middlewareEnhancer` and our `monitorReducerEnhancer` into one function.

   This is needed because you can only pass one enhancer into `createStore`.
 To use multiple enhancers, you must first compose them into a single larger enhancer, as shown in this example.